Vaasa riot: The riot

 The group then stopped at a cemetery that contained graves of Lapua supporters.
-The men sang hymns and patriotic songs and listened to speeches that were given.
+The men sang hymns and listened to speeches that were given.

-The next stop that morning was the Vaasa Court of Appeal, where the demonstration took place peacefully.
-However, many followers stayed at the courthouse into the afternoon to hear the verdict on the lawsuit.
+The next stop that morning was the Vaasa Court of Appeal, where the demonstration began peacefully.
+However, many members stayed at the courthouse into the afternoon to hear the verdict on the lawsuit.

 Courthouse attacks

-On the afternoon of 4 June, violence broke out at the courthouse after the verdict was read.
-A group of Lapua supporters beat Eino Nieminen, the Työn Ääni Factor, who was invited as a witness.
+On the afternoon of 4 June, Lapua Movement members broke out in violence at the courthouse after its verdict was read.
+A group of Lapua supporters beat Eino Nieminen, the manager of the printing press of the Työn Ääni, who was invited as a witness.

-In the foyer of the second floor of the courthouse, Eino Nieminen, got into an argument with several Lapua supporters.
-The argument heated up and the Lapua supporter took Eino outside, tore his clothes and beat him.
+In the foyer of the second floor of the courthouse, Eino Nieminen got into an argument with several Lapua supporters.
+As the argument heated up, a Lapua supporter took Eino outside, tore his clothes and beat him.
 The crowd followed the assault from the sidelines and the police did not intervene.

 Vaasa Police Chief Gunnar Tallroth eventually rescued Nieminen and took him to the police station for safety.
 Soon after Nieminen left the police station, a crowd of Lapua supporters broke in and tried to find him.